-We are located in the heart of Morris County, rich with history.
-First Presbyterian Church of Rockaway is part of this richness.
-Our historical cemetery serves many purposes and is an active burial ground.
-The cemetery offers for burial: family, single, and double lots.
-We also have a new columbarium (a structure with built-in niches that stores urns.)
+We are located in the heart of Morris County, rich with history, and the First Presbyterian Church of Rockaway is a significant part of this historical narrative.
+Our historical burial ground serves many purposes and remains an active burial site.
+The Rockaway cemetery offers various options for burial, including family, single, and double lots.
+Additionally, we have introduced a new columbarium, a structure with built-in niches for storing urns.

-Part of the present-day cemetery was believed to be an old Native American burial ground.
-Colonial settlement took hold here in Rockaway around the year 1720.
-Tradition states that this particular spot was selected as a burial ground by the earliest families.
-On March 2, 1758, the Presbyterian Church was founded and organized.
-The oldest gravestone is dated April 8th, 1762.
+Part of the present-day Rockaway cemetery is believed to have once served as an old Native American burial ground.
+Colonial settlement took hold here in Rockaway around the year 1720, and tradition holds that this specific location was chosen as a burial ground by the earliest families.
+The Presbyterian Church was founded and organized on March 2, 1758, and the oldest gravestone dates back to April 8th, 1762.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.